luolearning/luoshu-kit-transformers/README.md

 ## A mechanistic interpretability layer — every value now has a computed address instead of being searched.

-LuoshuKit implements a structured addressing layer for neural representations, introducing a coordinate system over internal values.
+LuoshuKit implements a structured addressing layer for neural representations, introducing a coordinate system over internal values that can be directly accessed without search.

 ---

-## Luoshu Addressing Framework

 ## Luoshu Addressing Framework